 Toss in your broccoli florets and simmer with lid on for 5 minutes, stirring occasionally until crisp tender.

-Quickly make a corn starch slurry by combining your corn starch and water with a spoon or a whisk.
+Quickly make a cornstarch slurry by combining cornstarch and water with a spoon or a whisk.
 Pour into chicken and sauce mixture, stir to simmer until thickened.
-This is my most often used .
+This is my most often used small liquid measure.

-Quickly stir to combine over medium heat.
-This will thicken your sauce and develop a beautiful gloss.
+Quickly stir to combine over medium heat as this will thicken your sauce helping it develop a beautiful gloss.

 We love making “rice cakes” by scooping sticky rice into small bowls and inverting them onto our plates.
 Like this…kids love this!

-Scoop some of the honey bourbon chicken mixture over the top fo the rice into the bowl.
+Scoop some of the honey bourbon chicken mixture over the top of the rice into the bowl…drooling!!!

 Or using smaller bowls, scoop in some rice and your honey bourbon chicken, sprinkle with crispy chow mein noodles and serve.